BioClub/htbaa.bioclub.tokyo/content/_index.md

 # BioClub TAs

-If you are a HTGAA Graduate you should have gotten an invition to join as a TA.
+If you are a HTGAA Graduate you are welcome to join HTBAA as a TA (Teaching Assistant)

 # Frequently Asked Questions